NickDorkins/201-reading-notes/class-11.md

 - `Page title` - The page title appears at the top of the browser window or on the tab of a browser.
 It is specified in the `<title>` element which lives inside the `<head>` element.

-- `url` / `WeB address` - The name of the file is part of the URL.
+- `URL` / `Web Address` - The name of the file is part of the URL.
 Where possible, use keywords in the file name.

 - `headings` - If the keywords are in a heading `<hn>` element then a search engine will know that this page is all about that subject and give it greater weight than other text.